On the Theory of Bulk Viscosity of Cold Plasmas and Thermodynamics of Alkali-Noble Gas Cocktails: Cold plasma kinetic equation and its solution for small harmonic density oscillations

 \subsection{Numerical method for singly ionized cold plasmas}

-The general procedure for derivation of a set of linear equations for $\hat\epsilon_{i,a}$ we give in explicit form only in the cold plasma approximation which we study numerically.
-For the cold plasma approximation it is convenient to introduce the simplified notations
+The general procedure for derivation of a set of linear equations for $\hat\epsilon_{i,a}$ we give in explicit form only in the cold plasma approximation which we now study numerically.
+It is convenient to introduce the following simplified notations

 If we treat only ground and 1-st ionized state ($i \in [0, 1]$), \Eqref{ne_ai} gives